gingerlee/reflection/goals.md

 # Reflection & Goals

 Today I will work on reflecting my strengths and weaknesses as a programmer, and set goals and tactics to help me achieve my coding aspirations, practice some code challenges, read and gather helpful resources, and document it along the way.
+Cheers!

 Online Resources for today: